litenite42/RumelsRescue-Dev/README.md

 # Rumel's Rescue

 Welcome to **Rumel's Rescue**!
-This action-packed game follows the story of your pet lemur, Rumel, who has been stolen by flannel-covered beasts.
+This action-packed game follows you on an afternoon motorcycle ride with your pet lemur, Rumel, who has been stolen by flannel-covered thieves.
 You hop on your damaged motorcycle to chase their immense truck through various terrains and challenges.
 Can you save Rumel and bring him back home?
 Written for LittleJS Game Jam Dec 2024.

 ## Features